rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 [Canon Collision][canon-collision] by [@rukai] is an Undertale + Homestuck fan-made platform fighter with powerful tools for modding.

-This month, he completed the abstractions needed for character specific logic.
+This month, he completed the abstractions needed for character-specific logic.
 Notable changes:

 - [toriel's fireball](https://twitter.com/thisIsRukai/status/1302250049972314112)